EricaLinaG/Emacsn/README.md

 ## What to do next.

-Play. learn, explore. :-)
+  -Step 4: Look at __profiles.mk__ and add your own emacs config into the mix.
+          Directions are at the top of the makefile .
+    - Add your Emacs profile definition
+    - Set it to the default.
+    - Read up on Chemacs2 and whichever Emacs configurations you wish to use.
+      Each has instruction you will want to know.
+Entire wikis exist.

-  - Step 4: Optional, Change the git remote for __dev__ to SSH.
+  - Step 5: Optional, Change the git remote for __dev__ to SSH.
       I only do this for _dev_, as its the only one I ever push.
       __dev__ is where I maintain Ericas-Emacs.